Seller Financing Calculator

 Practical Tips

 • Always use a real estate attorney to draft seller financing agreements — the legal structure matters for both parties.
+Taking the time to follow this practice consistently produces noticeably better results compared to skipping it, even though it requires a modest additional investment of time or effort.

 • Buyers should plan their exit strategy for the balloon payment well in advance — refinancing takes time.
+Planning ahead and timing your actions to match seasonal conditions produces significantly better outcomes than rushing decisions at the last minute.

 • The Dodd-Frank Act restricts seller financing terms for sellers who are not owner-occupants or who finance more than 3 properties per year.
+Taking the time to follow this practice consistently produces noticeably better results compared to skipping it, even though it requires a modest additional investment of time or effort.

 • Sellers should verify the buyer's ability to pay and require adequate hazard insurance on the property.

 • Negotiate the rate carefully: it should be fair to both parties, typically near or slightly above conventional mortgage rates.
+Taking proper precautions upfront is always less costly and disruptive than dealing with the consequences of an avoidable incident after it occurs.

 Frequently Asked Questions